 Ethernet

-Originally known as Alto Aloha Network, Ethernet is a widely used local-area network (LAN) protocol originally created by Xerox PARC in 1973 by Robert Metcalfe and others (U.S. Patent # 4,063,220).
-Being the first network to provide Carrier Sense Multiple Access / Collision Detection (CSMA/CD), Ethernet is a fast and reliable network solution that is still widely used today.
-Below is a listing of different standards of Ethernet and additional information about each of them.
+Known initially as Alto Aloha Network, Ethernet is a widely used LAN (local area network) protocol created at Xerox PARC (Palo Alto Research Center) in 1973 by Robert Metcalfe and others (U.S. patent # 4,063,220).
+Being the first network to provide Carrier Sense Multiple Access / Collision Detection (CSMA/CD), Ethernet is a fast and reliable network solution still widely used today.

 Ethernet adapter